 Analytically mature companies leverage data science and implement machine learning techniques to benefit from predictive and prescriptive analytics at different stages of the supply chain.
 From demand planning to controlling transportation conditions to price optimization to overall performance monitoring – data can guide all your activities.

-Supply chain management systems are designed to coordinate the entire flow of products or, at least, a substantial part.
-Sometimes SCM systems include functions of Enterprise Resource Planning (ERP) software that optimizes internal tasks and processes, relevant to the operations management field.
-Vice versa, ERP suites often contain SCM tools and their functionality can be expanded by implementing compatible SCM add-ons.
+Supply chain management systems are designed to coordinate the entire flow of products (or at least a substantial part of it).
+Sometimes SCM systems include functions of Enterprise Resource Planning (ERP) software that optimizes internal tasks and processes relevant to the operations management field.
+Vice versa, ERP suites often contain SCM tools, and their functionality can be expanded by implementing compatible SCM add-ons.

 To be more specific, let’s take a quick look at the offerings from top SCM software vendors that lead the pack in terms of revenue and market share.
 All of them follow the current trend and focus on intelligent, AI-based applications and sustainability.

 SAP Digital Supply Chain (SAP SCM): the leading ERP platform for enterprises

 One of the world’s oldest and largest software companies, Germany-based SAP has been on the market since 1972.
 It holds a leading position as a developer of robust ERP systems, with 90 percent of Fortune 500 companies using SAP software for their business needs.
 The latest and most renowned SAP S/4HANA ERP suite offers components that efficiently solve SCM issues.

 During the past few years, SAP has been placing more focus on its SCM solutions, which are marketed under the name Digital Supply Chain.
 The innovative software products built on top of the SAP Leonardo intelligent platform employ ML and IoT to bring visibility, forecasting, analytics, and collaboration to the next level.